hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 limit 5
 ;
 ```
-This is about 80 times faster than the previous version and 160 times faster than the original one.
+This is about 80 times faster than the previous version, and 160 times faster than the original one.

 We will discuss indexes and their OLAP counterparts in a later section.

 ## What else is running on your database?
 Imagine that you wrote a query that is pretty fast and seems to work well.
 But when you run it in production, it
-suddenly starts to take ages or just hangs indefinitely.
+starts to take ages or hangs indefinitely.
 Why?

 There is a fair chance that your query is not the only one running on the database.
-Other queries might be blocking it,
-or it might not have the same amount of resources available as in your test environment.
-Furthermore, your application
-might run the query several times in parallel, which, again, can starve the database of resources.
+Other queries might be blocking it, or it might not have the same amount of resources available as in your test environment.
+Furthermore, your application might run the query several times in parallel.
 Try to emulate production scenario.
-If the query is supposed to run 50 times in parallel,
-run it 100 times in parallel to make sure that the database can handle it.
+If the query should run 50 times in parallel in production, run it 100 times in parallel to make sure that the database can handle it.

 In postgres, you can list active queries with this command:
 ```sql